 - Rider’s weight limit: 120kg

 Elitewheels, as its name suggests, focuses on developing and manufacturing carbon wheels.
-They are on the market since 2013.
+They have been on the market since 2013 and have a huge OEM factory, so they have a lot of experience.

-You can choose the color of the decals, hubs, freehub type, and the hubs, depending on your budget and preference.
+You can choose the color of the decals, hubs, freehub type, and hubs based on your budget and preference.

-Elitewheels come with a 3-year warranty and a free trial period of 60 days.
-So, you can try them and eventually decide to return them.
+Elitewheels come with a 3-year warranty and a 60-day free trial period.
+You can try them and eventually decide to return them.

 Use this Elitewheels discount code CYCLISTSHUB at elite-wheels.com on the checkout page to get 15% OFF your purchase.
 Share this code via email.